Nancy-infancia/Image_processing/iptcheckmap/README.md

 ## Description

-Checks if the input is a valid colormap.
-Throws an error with a descriptive message if not.
+Check if argument is valid colormap.

+If in is not a valid colormap, gives a properly formatted error message. func_name is the name of the function to be used on the error message, var_name the name of the argument being checked (for the error message), and pos the position of the argument in the input.

-A valid colormap must be a non-empty, 2D matrix of doubles with exactly 3 columns (representing RGB values).
+A valid colormap is a 2-D matrix with 3 columns of doubles with values between 0 and 1 (inclusive), that refer to the intensity levels of red, green and blue.

 ## Calling Sequence